MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-EtrLimits.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-It provides information about [Microsoft Exchange Online limits regarding transport rules](https://learn.microsoft.com/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits#journal-transport-and-inbox-rule-limits) (also known as organization-wide rules or mail flow rules), as well the current usage and the largest rule IDs in terms of size and regular expression character count.
+Use the Get-EtrLimits cmdlet to show information about [mail flow rule (also known as transport rule) limits in Exchange Online](https://learn.microsoft.com/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits#journal-transport-and-inbox-rule-limits), as well the current usage and the largest rule IDs in terms of size and regular expression character count.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).